cbtc/anewcoin/README.md

-Harvest development tree
+Sea development tree

-Harvest is a PoS-based cryptocurrency.
+Sea is a PoS-based cryptocurrency.

 SEA is dependent upon libsecp256k1 by sipa, the sources for which can be found here: https://github.com/bitcoin/secp256k1